What’s the fastest way to make your hamstrings grow? The seated or lying leg curl? Here’s everything you need to know.

 - Seated Leg Curl + 8%

 What’s the Difference Between the Seated and Lying Leg Curl?

 Why did some muscles grow faster when they were trained with the seated leg curl?

-As a result, those muscles are challenged at longer lengths compared to the lying leg curl.
+Because the starting position of each rep places the hamstrings at full length, the muscles are challenged at longer lengths compared to the lying leg curl.

 One of the things that stimulates muscle growth is putting your muscles under a high level of tension in a stretched position.
 And that’s exactly what you get with the seated leg curl.

 Here’s how the researchers sum up the results: